1 9 7 6 – 1 9 7 8 (UK)

 Tozo quickly becomes caught up in a battle between the forces of good and evil and must call upon all his strength and ingenuity to survive.

 Originally transmitted between 1976 and 1978, this children’s drama series from Thames Television is memorable for its spectacular sets and lavish costumes.
+While most of the costumes were historically accurate, Chimalma’s outrageous wedding dress was designed by a Look-In reader as part of a competition.

 George Lane Cooper